spacecatpixel/lokidocs/docs/Developer/DaemonRPCGuide.md

 title: Loki Documentation | Loki and Monero Daemon RPC Guide.
 description: This is a list of the lokid daemon RPC calls, their inputs and outputs, and examples of each.
-This RPC guide can be used by coins who share a codebase with Monero.
+This RPC guide can be used by coins who share a codebase with Loki Monero.

 # Loki Daemon RPC